ccsliinc/dotfiles/readme.md

 >Editing cron jobs is a 3 step process.
 You must follow the steps provided or the schedule will not persist across reboots.

-- Edit your crontab file eg: vi /etc/config/crontab
+- Edit your crontab file eg: sudo vi /etc/config/crontab
-- Make crontab see the changes: crontab /etc/config/crontab
+- Make crontab see the changes: sudo crontab /etc/config/crontab
-- Restart the crontab service: /etc/init.d/crond.sh restart
+- Restart the crontab service: sudo /etc/init.d/crond.sh restart